 The most common reason for the current state of enterprise software is that the key design decisions are taken by software engineers.
 In this approach, the focus remains on adding more features as fast as possible.

 From a buyer’s perspective, the stakeholders responsible for purchasing the enterprise systems seldom use them.
 And thus are unaware of the negative impact they have on an employee’s mindset and productivity.

 We have been designing SaaS products, redesigning legacy software and reimagining ERP software for the last 5 years.
 Our deep expertise in designing UX and UI for enterprise software has allowed us to build our own UX framework.
 Through our enterprise design thinking, we conduct design audits, perform UX research, optimise information architecture, rapidly wireframe the use cases, create beautiful UI and build scalable design systems.

 What separates Tcules from other enterprise software designers in the industry?

-At Tcules, we understand the complexities involved in designing enterprise software - legacy code, outdated UX, stakeholder hesitancy, user habits, etc. And having designed successful enterprise products, we’ve learned what it takes to simplify them.
-In addition, we also understand that stakeholders might not necessarily be the users of the product and thus like to rely heavily on user research for design decisions.
+At Tcules, we understand the complexities involved in designing enterprise software - legacy code, outdated UX, stakeholder hesitancy, user habits, etc. And having designed successful enterprise products, we’ve learnt what it takes to simplify them.
+We also understand that stakeholders might not necessarily be the users of the product and thus like to rely heavily on user research for design decisions.

 How can an enterprise software redesign help your users?